l-kaushik/PropHunt/Readme.md

 # TODOs
 1. Implement a way to have unique server name or a way to client know that which server is created by whom?
 1. Prevent player joining if player try to join a session with max players.
-1. Implement TravelError and NetworkError handling in GameInstance class.
 1. Add free look with alt button, so prop can look around without disturbing hide position.

 # Testing Data